-Luke came to Teesside through clearing to pursue a career in computer games.
+Luke came to Teesside to pursue a career in games art.

 'I came to the conclusion that having a degree in computer games art and the opportunity to do work placements would give me the best chance of getting the job I want.'

-I live locally so I was already familiar with the University, but hadn’t originally applied to study here.
+I live locally so I was already familiar with the University, but hadn’t originally applied to study here so I came through clearing.
 When another learning provider let me down, I spoke to people I knew in the industry and came to the conclusion that having a degree in computer games art and the opportunity to do work placements would give me the best chance of getting the job I want.
 The University’s links to industry was really appealing.

 I spoke to the admissions tutor close to the start of term and he told me I wasn’t too late – he approved my application and I was accepted to university.
 This all took place within about a week.